 How to Avoid the Most Common Errors in Your Schematic Design Process

-There are over 100 errors you can make in your schematic design process.
+There are over 100 errors a PCB designer can make in the schematic design process.
 Are you catching them all in your current design criteria review process?
-Read on to find out how you can better catch errors as a project manager or team lead.
+Read on to find out how you can better catch some of the most common PCB design mistakes.

 A Decade of Differences